mobizt/FirebaseClient/README.md

 The default send and read timeouts for async task are 30 seconds and cannot be changed.

-For sync task, the timeout in seconds can be set via the `AsyncClientClas::setSyncSendTimeout` and `AsyncClientClas::setSyncReadTimeout`.
+For sync task, the timeout in seconds can be set via the `AsyncClientClass::setSyncSendTimeout` and `AsyncClientClass::setSyncReadTimeout`.

 - ### Async Result